AnyLog-co/documentation/monitoring calls.md

 ## Get Streaming

-Provide statistics on how data provided via REST APIs is distributed to the different tables that are hosted by the node.
+Information on data provided via REST APIs and message brokers is distributed to the different tables that are hosted by the node.

 Usage:
 <pre>